- Some say that we DID descend from an ape-like ancestor, however all life on Earth is not related and there are limits to evolution.

 Extra (Bonus Note): Further evidence to support the fact that H. Erectus was human comes from the 1.5 million year old Ileret footprints.
 LiveScience noted in an article that "In 2009, paleontologists discovered human-like footprints near the eastern shores of Lake Turkana in Ileret, Kenya.
 The fossilized tracks suggested similarities to modern human feet, including an arch, a rounded heel and a big toe aligned parallel with the other toes.
 But at 1.5 million years old, these prints were much too old to belong to Homo sapiens, or modern humans.
 They were attributed to Homo erectus, an early human ancestor."
 Even 1.5 million years ago we have footprints that could have been attributed to Homo sapiens.
 In the article it is even noted that the study author - Kevin Hatala, of the Max Planck Institute for Evolutionary Anthropology and George Washington University, said "...these footprints provide some of the only direct evidence to support the common assumption that at least one of our fossil relatives at 1.5 million years ago walked in much the same way as we do today.."
 Of course we disagree that we have other ancestors in the form of a species or kind before erectus.
 The simple capability of being a bipedal creature also does not qualify an animal to be qualified as human or a human ancestor.
 Bipedalism is believed to have been used by A. afarensis, although it is unclear - and I would argue unlikely that it walked upright as a primary locomotive function.
 On the other hand, the evidence from the skeleton of H. erectus pared with these footprints makes it very probable that they walked almost exactly how we do today.

-This topic has been up for debate for awhile, but we feel that the evidence is in favor of Homo Erectus being considered a modern type of Human.
+This topic has been up for debate for awhile, but we feel that the evidence is in favor of Homo Erectus possibly being considered a "modern type" of Human.
 As more evidence is released we will continue to update this post.
 Please be aware that because H. Erectus existed millions of years ago it is expected that not much about them could have survived weathering.
 H. Erectus most likely was a type of "hunter-gatherer" as described in this book by Christopher Boehm.
 They harvested fire (1-1.5 million years ago), cooked food, likely sailed, created stone tools, carved shapes, possibly talked, and migrated.
 It appears as if Adam and Eve could have been Homo Erectus'.. and they possibly could have multiplied and filled the Earth.
 From Erectus filling the Earth, it is no wonder why people look somewhat different today.
 Each population would have adapted to the surrounding climate thus creating slightly different looking individuals (like in every biological ecosystem).
 Even the humans of today have varying skull sizes, this does not make the small headed people "not human".
-Eventually most populations would have converged and mated creating the more standard "modern human" facial structure we see today.
+Eventually most populations could have converged and mated creating the more standard "modern human" facial structure we see today.
 Well that is one view at least.. the truth is that even with the evidence that we have looked over it appears that they are human - but what does it mean to be human?
 After all simply being human is not what makes us image bearers of the Almighty God.
 It appears as if Homo Erectus was a human and a separate creation that did not evolve - but the debate is up for grabs if they were made in the image of God.
 Being made in the image of God means that we should find evidence of art, religious behaviour, and symbolic thinking.
 We currently do not have any conclusive evidence that this is the case with Homo Erectus.
 Simply being intelligent does not make one qualify to be made in God's image as many animals are intelligent and are not made in his image.
 We can only speculate and make educated guesses - what do you think?
 Honestly Almighty will not take a sure stance on the issue until more information comes out.